Why GPS Teen Tracking Is Good Parenting?

 By installing a GPS tracker the moment your teen begins driving, you're establishing safe habits that are going to stick with them for the rest of their lives.
 Not only are you going to ingrain good driving practices, but also general good behavior.
 In knowing where your teen goes when they're "staying late at school" or "staying over at a friend's house," you can course-correct potentially fatal behavior like drunk driving before it becomes a serious issue.

 Of course, there is some moral tiptoeing that needs to take place in order for you to be OK with tracking your teen.
-By being open and honest with them about why you're doing it, however, not only are you starting a useful dialogue with your teen, you're also building trust while promoting safe driving.
+By being open and honest with them about why you're doing it, however, not only are you starting a useful dialogue with your teen, but you're also building trust while promoting safe driving.